-Our policy and advocacy department works with community leaders to challenge the status quo and bring about real change in this country.
+We work with community leaders to challenge the status quo and make real change in this country.

-We focus on advancing policy platforms that urge all levels of government to invest in the potential of immigrants and refugees.
-That means pushing civil and workers’ rights, economic equity and environmental justice for everyone.
+We advance policies at all levels of government that invest in immigrants and refugees.
+That means pushing civil rights, workers’ rights, economic equity and environmental justice for everyone.

 - Challenge anti-immigrant legislation

 EARNED RESIDENCY DATE/ FECHA DE RESIDENCIA MERITORIA

 Several bills now in Congress would grant a path to citizenship for many categories of undocumented immigrants, including people with DACA/TPS, farmworkers, and essential workers.
 We are working to advance those through reconciliation or filibuster reform.
 But a tool that is already law allows the DHS secretary to give longtime immigrant residents that path to citizenship.
 We call it the Earned Residency Date (registry date).